Saudi Arabia Holidays

 - Diriyah Tennis Cup

-The Diriyah Tennis Cup is the first professional tennis tournament to be held in Saudi Arabia and is due to take place from the 12th - 14th December 2021.
+The Diriyah Tennis Cup is the first professional tennis tournament to be held in Saudi Arabia.
 The outdoor event is played on state-of-the-art hard courts, recently fitted in the centre of the city.
 The event is highly popular attracting both locals and tourists wanting to watch some of the world’s best players battle it out on Saudi soil.

 - Diriyah ePrix